Last updated on April 1st, 2023 at 11:13 am

 How long until a puppy can sleep through the night?

-All puppies are different; however, an average for a puppy to be able to comfortably sleep through the night is around 16 weeks old.
+All puppies are different; however, the average age a puppy can comfortably sleep through the night is around 16 weeks old.
 This can range anywhere between 6 to 10 hours.

 Should I take my puppy out in the middle of the night?